-Advances designated as loans and receivables are recognised at amortised cost using the effective interest rate method less any impairment.
-Fixed rate advances which have been hedged are designated held at fair value through profit and loss and are remeasured to fair value through the statement of comprehensive income at each subsequent reporting date.
+Loans and advances designated as loans and receivables are recognised at amortised cost using the effective interest rate method less any impairment.
+Fixed rate advances which have been economically hedged are designated held at fair value through profit and loss and are remeasured to fair value through the statement of profit or loss at each subsequent reporting date.